 “Dry or Wet Op Modulated” is the most complex situation.
 There is an overlap and the cooler could deliver the setpoint air using either dry operation or wet operation.
 The model proceeds separately to calculate both wet and dry operation, with separate numerical solvers for modulation in each mode.
 Then the fan and pump power is calculated for each mode.
 Select the lowest power mode as the preferred choice.
 (This doesn’t really count the value of water, could bring in a source factor but …).
 Discard results for the unused mode.

-The algorithm used to determine the cooling provided to the system air proceeds in these three steps:

-calculate full load performance using PLF=1 and Equation and Equation

-calculate PLF using Equation , Equation , and Equation , and

-recalculate performance using PLF from step 2.

-If PLF = 1 then use Equation and Equation

-If PLF <1 then outlet temp = desired outlet temp (as by magic)

-Auxiliary fan energy adjusted by PLF

-Water consumption based on change in enthalpy in air system

-where,

-is the dry-bulb of the system air leaving the cooler [ºC]

-is the dry-bulb of the system air entering the cooler [ºC]

-is a cooler effectiveness (eg. 0.7 to 1.2)

-is the wet-bulb of the purge air entering the wet side of cooler [ºC]

 The purge air, or secondary airside, is the stream that evaporates water and indirectly cools the primary, or system air.
 The result from Equation -1 is then compared to a lower bound, , determined from the dew point temperature of the incoming purge air using Equation (3).